khill42/OSC_IntroHPC/_episodes/02-bash2.md

 we're looking for, we can use `pwd` and then extract the piece we need to move to `test_jobs`.

-Run `pwd` and `ls -F` to ensure that we're in the directory we expect.
+Run `pwd` and `ls` to ensure that we're in the directory we expect.

 ### Nelle's Pipeline: Organizing Files